Working on the road

 How to submit a CAR application

-The preferred method is an online application, approval is quicker and there's no fee.
+The preferred method is an online application, processing is quicker.

 Or fill in the Corridor Access Request application form.
 You must provide a site plan showing the location and construction details.
 This method takes longer to process.